-GBS was reported as 7-8 per million doses administered, with the majority of the cases (64%) reported from the USA.
-The mean and median ages were 53.1 and 55 years, respectively with the range of 22 to 87 years, and involved more males (64%) than females (36%).
-The mean and median TTO of the event after vaccination was 36 days and 14 days, respectively.
+As of 27 April 2022, cumulatively 535 cases of GBS have been reported, corresponding to 1.5 cases per million doses distributed worldwide.
 The annual background incidence of GBS is estimated at 4.15 per 100 000 persons.
 Based on a 42-day risk window for GBS after vaccination, this approximates to a background risk of 4-5 cases per million.
 Health workers should be alert to possible signs and symptoms of GBS to ensure timely and accurate diagnosis (or to rule out other causes) and management of potential cases.